Guess whether the following statements are true or false. Click to see the answers.

-The 2006 Lake Powell Pipeline Development Act (Act) passed by the legislature specifies the project will be funded by the state of Utah and repaid by participating water conservancy districts.
+The 2006 Lake Powell Pipeline Development Act (Act) passed by the legislature specifies the project will be funded by the state of Utah and repaid by the participating water conservancy district.
 More than a thousand water projects have been built in Utah using a similar financing mechanism—all have been repaid.
 The Act allows the districts to repay the state of Utah within 50 years from the date of the delivery of developed water, allowing the full costs of the project to be added incrementally as water is used.
 These terms equitably allow future water users to contribute to the cost of the project.

 Water conservancy districts have three primary revenue sources that will be used to repay the state: water rates, impact fees and limited property taxes.

 2. Washington County can pay for a project estimated to cost between $1 and $1.7 billion.

 The Washington County Water Conservancy District has developed a general capital project funding strategy to phase in water rates, impact fees and property tax increases to produce sufficient revenue to repay the state.
 This strategy is projected to generate an additional $6.12 billion in revenue through 2060 for infrastructure projects, including the LPP.